 How did G Suite acquire another one million businesses in two years?
-Pinchai says that Google’s highly secure cloud platform is what attracted so many new businesses.
+Pinchai says that Google’s highly secure cloud email hosting is what attracted so many new businesses.
 Even so, it seems that G Suite growth is still an uphill battle as it attempts to gain market share.

 G Suite has a lot to offer, so what’s holding it back?

 We’ll take a look at what Google gets right with G Suite and where it’s coming up a bit short.
 At the end, we’ll offer some guidance to help you decide if Google’s G Suite is a good fit for your business.